 “This exercise is usually eye-popping.
 Most people don’t realize how much they’re spending on stuff they really don’t need or want,” he says.

-After highlighting your “problem areas,” take them high-tech by connecting your accounts to the LearnVest Money Center.
-Once it’s set up, tuck those highlighters in a drawer—the Money Center’s Inbox, which looks a lot like your email inbox, will import all of your spending and saving data to help you track your progress.
+After highlighting your “problem areas,” take them high-tech by connecting your accounts to a LearnVest.com account.
+Once it’s set up, tuck those highlighters in a drawer—your LearnVest.com account’s Inbox, which looks a lot like your email inbox, will import all of your spending and saving data to help you track your progress.
 You can even categorize what you spend into folders like “Groceries” or “Travel” or “Pet Supplies,” then set budgets for each folder and get an automatic update on how much money you have left to spend.
 Come next spring, you’ll have a record of the year’s spending and can even see how your spending has “trended” over time.